My Role

 Delivering Impact and Value

-The feature launch generated internal excitement and industry buzz, empowering Tealium customers to deliver real-time, personalized experiences within their marketing campaigns.
-It was packaged as a standalone SKU add-on, contributing to increased revenue.
+The feature launch generated internal excitement and industry buzz, empowering Tealium's customers to deliver real-time, personalized experiences within their marketing campaigns and end-user experiences.